Join live demo

 When you switch to a cloud-based CRM platform, your records and data are protected by the most sophisticated measures available.

 The best online CRMs deliver their tools right to the palm of your hand.
 Have you just met a potential customer at a conference?
 Great!
-You can enter their information into your mobile app and fire off an automated campaign.
+You can enter their information into your mobile app and integrate them into your customer workflow immediately by firing off an automated campaign.

-If your business is large enough to have multiple team members who are on the road or just one on the go, mobile access makes it easy to check a customer’s records before heading into a meeting.
+If your business is large enough to have multiple team members who are on the road or just one on the go, mobile access makes it easy to check the sales pipeline and view a customer’s records before heading into a meeting.
 Even if details just changed that morning, they'll have the latest.
 That simple up-to-date sharing is one of the biggest advantages of online CRM tools.

 As any small business grows, it reaches an information tipping point.
-In early days, details about customers and prospects were kept on spreadsheets, on sticky notes, or maybe just in the owner's head.
+Before implementing lead management software, details to manage customers and prospects were kept on spreadsheets, on sticky notes, or maybe just in the owner's head.
 But as numbers grow, those systems can't keep up.
 This is a good problem to have!
 But it also presents a challenge: how to give customers the same level of personal care and respect while scaling up.

-Answering this challenge is one of the key value-adds of a good CRM system online.
+Answering this challenge is one of the key value-adds of a good cloud-based CRM system.
 It will help you segment your existing customers and sales prospects into any number of profile fields, so you can send them messages that closely match their needs and interests.

 Let's say you have a retail clothing store that sells to people of all ages.
 You may want to segment your users into distinct audiences: as simple as customers under 30 or over 60, or as complex as dads aged 25-34 who are interested in hiking, live in a certain ZIP code, and have twin toddlers.
 You can then use these profile points and merge-fields tools to send custom emails that speak precisely to people in those audiences.

-Most cloud-based CRM systems provide several levels of automation that will send these custom emails according to parameters you set: after the first meeting, in a series of monthly drip emails, or whatever works best for your business.
-Put it all together and you can...
+Most cloud-based CRM systems improve efficiency by providing several levels of automation that will send these custom emails according to parameters you set: after the first meeting, in a series of monthly drip emails, or whatever works best for your business.
+Put it all together and you can leverage the CRM’s capabilities to automate workflows as customers move down your sales funnel and scale your business.

 If you keep track of customer information in-house, you've got backup worries.
 Laptops can be lost or stolen.
 Hard drives can develop glitches at the worst times.
 That trusted four-year-old server in the closet can fail.